joshuacherian/joshuacherian.github.io/_posts/2019-11-29-Sounds-About-Right.md

 The single greatest podcast on design.
 Don't care about design?
 Listen to 99PI anyway.
 You will certainly care about design.
 They talk about everything from Los Angeles road signage to Spanish lotteries to British nautical reports to Canadian basketball jerseys to beekeeping.
 This is easily one of my all-time favorites and I can't say enough good things about it.

 ### Listen to This:
--[New Jersey](https://overcast.fm/+DCmXPIw): The beauty of the Brazilian soccer jersey, and how its design transcended even international borders.
+- [New Jersey](https://overcast.fm/+DCmXPIw): The beauty of the Brazilian soccer jersey, and how its design transcended even international borders.
--[In the Same Ballpark](https://overcast.fm/+DDWSdro): I don't even like baseball, but this episode on stadium design is fascinating.
+- [In the Same Ballpark](https://overcast.fm/+DDWSdro): I don't even like baseball, but this episode on stadium design is fascinating.
--[La Sagrada Familia](https://overcast.fm/+DDWgge8): The story of an architect's unfinished Gothic cathedral...from the 20th century.
+- [La Sagrada Familia](https://overcast.fm/+DDWgge8): The story of an architect's unfinished Gothic cathedral...from the 20th century.

 ## [Between the Grooves](https://www.faithstrongtoday.com/betweenthegrooves)

 A podcast discussing the Christian music industry and interviewing Christian artists.
 A niche genre, perhaps, but a fantastic listen nonetheless.

 ### Listen to This:
--[Do Great Art and Be Found Faithful with Nicole C. Mullen](https://overcast.fm/+I6p5NX9Ko): If you've never heard Nicole C. Mullen's music, you're missing out.
+- [Do Great Art and Be Found Faithful with Nicole C. Mullen](https://overcast.fm/+I6p5NX9Ko): If you've never heard Nicole C. Mullen's music, you're missing out.
 This episode goes beyond the music and into the heart with some incredible wisdom for anyone who interacts with Christian music on any level.

 ## [The Bible Project](https://thebibleproject.com/)

 A Bible nerd and a storyteller discuss the greatest book ever written.
 TBP makes incredible videos walking you through different books of the Bible, themes, and central ideas that make the Bible "a unified story that leads to Jesus."
 The podcast is the collection of discussions that eventually culminated in these videos.
 If you were raised in the church, they have an uncanny knack for revealing new truths in texts you've read a million times before.
 If you've never read the Bible before, they walk through the Bible at a level anyone can understand.
 If I could only listen to one Bible-focused podcast for the rest of my life, it would probably be this one.

 ### Listen to This:
--[The Exile and the Wisdom Warrior](https://overcast.fm/+InpLs-kKk): This one is my favorite for deeply personal reasons.
+- [The Exile and the Wisdom Warrior](https://overcast.fm/+InpLs-kKk): This one is my favorite for deeply personal reasons.
 It's a clarion call to a new way of life.
--[The Snake in the Throne Room](https://overcast.fm/+InpL-sHFc): This series on the Son of Man had me convinced I had never read the book of Genesis.
+- [The Snake in the Throne Room](https://overcast.fm/+InpL-sHFc): This series on the Son of Man had me convinced I had never read the book of Genesis.
--[Power Over the Snake](https://overcast.fm/+InpIAYJHg): "Son of Man" was the title Jesus used most frequently to describe Himself.
+- [Power Over the Snake](https://overcast.fm/+InpIAYJHg): "Son of Man" was the title Jesus used most frequently to describe Himself.
 He came to finish what humanity could not.

 ## [Kris Vallotton](https://www.krisvallotton.com/)

 This guy is nuts.
 Kris communicates the Bible like no one else I know.
 He's funny, thought-provoking, and convicts deeply.
 I re-listen to these episodes regularly.

 ### Listen to This:
--[Secrets to a Great Marriage](https://overcast.fm/+Cgw5CUKk): Are you married?
+- [Secrets to a Great Marriage](https://overcast.fm/+Cgw5CUKk): Are you married?
 Listen to this?
 Are you unmarried?
 Listen to this.
 I played this one 3 times over within 24 hours of hearing it.

 ## [the memory palace](http://thememorypalace.us/)